 Hera’s Origins and Family

 Hera was the daughter of the Titans Cronus and Rhea and one of the six world-ruling Olympian gods.
+With her family, and future husband, she is central in the Greek pantheon of gods.
 Her father, Cronus, was fated to be dethroned by one of his children.
 So, after their birth, he swallowed them all.
 Hera didn’t escape it and she was doomed to perish in her father’s belly.

 The fate of Hera and her siblings changed when her mother, Rhea, tricked Cronus and gave him a stone to swallow instead of the newborn Zeus.
 When Zeus reached maturity, he made his father cοught up all his siblings.
 Consequently, he overthrew his father, and the war between the Titans and the Olympians began.